hyperbrew/bolt-figma/README.md

 ### Free Support

-If you have questions with getting started using Bolt UXP, feel free to ask and discuss in our free Discord community [Discord Community](https://discord.gg/PC3EvvuRbc).
+If you have questions with getting started using Bolt Figma, feel free to ask and discuss in our free Discord community [Discord Community](https://discord.gg/PC3EvvuRbc).

 ### Paid Support